-Users of the hosted PBX or IP Centrex service normally employ a dedicated vocabulary and operate with a very specific set of concepts, such as "extension", "huntgroup" or "phone line".
-The following table explains the mapping between IP Centrex elements and PortaBilling® entities.
+Users of the hosted PBX aka cloud PBX service normally employ a dedicated vocabulary and operate with a very specific set of concepts, such as "extension", "hunt group" or "phone line".
+The following table explains the mapping between PBX elements and PortaBilling® entities.

-IP PBX Concept or Entity Entity in PortaBilling Description Hosted IP PBX (also hosted IP PBX tenant) or IP Centrex Environment Customer A customer object in PortaBilling® represents a company or an individual who uses services on one or more phone lines.
-The customer pays for all the usage.
-Each customer has his own individual configuration for the hosted IP PBX service; e.g. a customer can have his own dialing plan, or use any extension number (even if another customer already uses the same extension).
+PBX Concept Entity in Description

+or Entity PortaBilling

+Hosted PBX Customer A customer object in PortaBilling®

+(also hosted represents a company or an

+PBX tenant) or individual who uses services on one

+cloud PBX or more phone lines.
+The customer

+environment pays for all the usage.
+Each

+customer has his own individual

+configuration for the hosted PBX

+service; e.g., a customer can have his

+own dialing plan, or use any

+extension number (even if another

+customer already uses the same

+extension).

+Phone line Account A phone line represents the actual

+IP phone (or an individual line on a

+multi-line IP phone).

-· · · · · · Phone line Account A phone line represents the actual IP phone (or an individual line on a multi-line IP phone).
-Phone number Account ID An account ID is the unique identifier of a phone line across the whole network (not just an individual IP Centrex environment), and so contains the phone number allocated to this phone line.
+Dl 1 A An and ID is the i Phone number Account ID An account ID is the unique identifier of a phone line across the whole network (not just an individual cloud PBX environment), and so contains the phone number allocated to this phone line.
 DID Alias/Account DID is a phone number which allows a phone line to be reached directly.
 Thus you can either add that number as an alias to an existing account, or create a new account and assign this phone number as an account ID.
 Extension Extension A short dialing code assigned to a particular phone line.
-An extension only exists in the context of a specific IP Centrex environment; e.g. any user in your organization can use the extension 101 to reach you, but if another customer (even one using the same PortaSwitch system) dials 101 - nothing happens.
+An extension only exists in the context of a specific cloud PBX environment; e.g., any user in your organization can use the extension 101 to reach you, but if another customer (even one using the same PortaSwitch system) dials 101 - nothing happens.
 Extension list A table with mapping between extensions and accounts Defined in the customer information.
-Huntgroup Huntgroup A way of distributing an incoming call to multiple extensions according to predefined rules.
-Each huntgroup has its own dialing code (e.g. 301).
+Hunt group Hunt group A way of distributing an incoming call to multiple extensions according to predefined rules.
+Each hunt group has its own dialing code (e.g., 301).
 Main line (main phone number) Account, the main phone number is assigned to this account as an account ID This account is either provisioned on the secretary's phone (so he/she can answer all incoming calls) or has auto attendant configured, so that incoming calls are automatically forwarded to the Media Server IVR, where the auto attendant is launched.

-Intra-Centrex call presentation
+Intra-PBX call presentation

 Since people normally use short extension codes to dial their colleagues, these are the numbers that they remember well.
-So for calls within the same IP Centrex environment, extension numbers should be visible in the call history.
-On the other hand, if a call is forwarded outside the IP Centrex, the full phone number should be presented.
+So for calls within the same cloud PBX environment, extension numbers should be visible in the call history.
+On the other hand, if a call is forwarded outside the cloud PBX, the full phone number should be presented.
 Therefore, call detail presentation is done differently based on context.
 Let's look at several use cases.